 We consider science to be a core subject.
 It is taught for two hours per week by form teachers at Key Stage 1 and by specialist teachers at Key Stage 2.
 Our aim is to equip children for their next steps in life by offering a wide range of experiences in the three core science subjects - physics, chemistry and biology - beyond national curriculum requirements.
 Children do practical work and are encouraged to work scientifically.
 We frequently take part in external science workshops, challenges and demonstrations.

-At Hopelands a wide range of sports are taught including netball, football, tag rugby, basketball, hockey, lacrosse, aerobics, fartlek, cross country, bleep test, circuit training, swimming, gymnastics and athletics.
+At Hopelands a wide range of sports are taught including netball, football, tag rugby, basketball, hockey, lacrosse, cross country, circuit training, swimming, gymnastics, tennis, cricket and athletics.

 At the heart of our sports teaching is the consistent focus, using fun techniques, on foundation work.
 This ensures that physical and sporting development, interlinked through a wide range of sports, will continue not only while at Hopelands but on through senior school.